Towns to visit from Split

 Sinjska Alka is the town’s most popular attraction, a knight game where riders compete to attain the most points by piercing a dangling “Alka”.
 The sport is popular among locals, only people that were born in or around Sinj being allowed to compete in this exciting event.

 The island of Vis is a must visit location from Split.
 One of the more interesting if not the most interesting marine islands on the Adriatic sea.
 The island wasn’t always a tourist area, being a forbidden zone in the past during Communist Yugoslavia, leaving most of the flora untouched by society.
-If you are interested in the war history you will surely enjoy exploring the island of Vis.
+If you are interested in war history you will surely enjoy exploring the island of Vis.
 The island has also been a social gathering that attracts a wide range of people from locals to tourists alike.
 Vis for that instance being one of the best islands to visit if you want to stay for a couple of days, since you can’t properly visit the island for only one day.

 Towns to visit from Split short summary